Main Concepts

 Logarithmic Parameter Transformation - search a parameter on a logarithmic scale.

-Refer to the Define and Set Up Parameter Space page for more information on how to specify the parameter space in an Experiment.
+Refer to the for more information on how to specify the parameter space in an Experiment.

 The number of Observations you plan to create for this experiment is another key to success.
 For users who are severely limited by the available compute resources and the long evaluation time, a smaller parameter space could lead to a "faster" optimization process.
 Additionally, providing information such as Prior could also help with making the optimization more efficient.